Suikyoo/suikyoo.github.io/README.md

 # suikyoo.github.io
-I got to html forms in some webdev tutorial and my brain went to love calculator.
-Fok
+This is where I host my sites.
+Probably